Welcome to The Sierra Light Gallery!

 Hiking, backpacking, and traveling throughout Idaho for 4 years, I was able to hone my photographic skills and develop and eye for composition, color, and light.
 I would then travel home, back to Bishop and the Eastern Sierra, and apply those new found skills on to the mountains I grew up with.

 On one fateful day in Yosemite National Park, as a thunderstorm slammed onto the iconic Half Dome, I was able to capture a scene of epic proportions.
 One that not only changed my life forever, but defined how landscape photography had become an intrinsic part of who I was and who I was to become.
 A photo, "Yosemite Lightning Strike," that would eventually grace the pages and websites of major news organizations worldwide.

 As my skills and eye improved, my focus turned to the state of Utah and its many canyons, textures, and light.
 Here is where my true ambition came to fruition.
 Studying this unique landscape and the effect of light upon it, I was able to gain an understanding of how the eye and the camera interpret light and composition.

-After college, I took a job with the United States Forest Service and the Inyo National Forest, right in my backyard.
+After college, I took a job with the United States Forest Service on the Inyo National Forest right in my backyard.
 I worked on a Wilderness/Trails crew which consisted of numerous nine days stints into the backcountry building trail, restoring meadows, and clearing trails of fallen trees.
 It was a job that I truly enjoyed as I was able to work, photograph, and give back to an area that has given me so much in my life.

-With the support of my amazing wife Lauren and an undying motivation to capture and conserve the Range of Light and its' most epic moments, I will continue to bring a new and unique interpretation of the Eastern Sierra, and all landscapes, in the hope of inspiring others to conserve and protect these areas for future generations to come.
+With the support of my amazing wife and an undying motivation to capture and conserve the Range of Light and its' most epic moments, I will continue to bring a new and unique interpretation of the Eastern Sierra, and all landscapes, in the hope of inspiring others to conserve and protect these areas for future generations to come.